ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 - **Hyena-MR (Medium Regularized filters):** Handles dependencies over several hundred tokens, maintaining efficiency and performance.
 - **Hyena-LI (Long Implicit filters):** Captures long-range dependencies across the sequence.

-The paper draws a nice parallel between the new convolutional operators and the classic attention operator.
+The [ML paper for Evo 2](https://arcinstitute.org/manuscripts/Evo2-ML) draws a nice parallel between the new convolutional operators and the classic attention operator.

 > Hyena-MR is to Hyena-LI what sliding window attention is to the classic attention operator.